Questions? We can help!

-New Life Academy admits students of any race, color, national or ethic origin to all the rights, programs, and activities made available to students of the school.
-It does not discriminate on the basis of color, national or ethnic origin in the administration of its educational policies, admissions policies, athletics or any other school administered programs.
-In 2016, 23% of our student body are students of color, representative of the community we reside in.
+New Life Academy admits students of any race, color, national or ethnic origin to all the rights, programs, and activities made available to students of the school.
+It does not discriminate based on color, national or ethnic origin in the administration of its educational policies, admissions policies, athletics, or any other school-administered programs.
+On average, our student body is 17-18% students of color, representative of the community we reside in.

 As an independent Christian school, our families are members of more than 85 different Christian churches.

 What is the uniform or dress code policy?

 NLA students in grades K-12 wear uniforms.
 Uniforms are purchased through Donald’s Uniforms in St. Paul.
 Families can also purchase NLA spirit wear and additional uniform items through our school store.
 For our families’ convenience and to help save money, we offer a used uniform sale every July where families buy and sell uniforms from each other.
 Read further details about our uniform/dress code policy here.

 Yes, our faculty are highly qualified through state licensure or advanced training in their academic discipline.
 Each faculty member participates in professional growth activities to strengthen their skill and expertise.
 Additionally, we have implemented a Professional Development program that all teachers participate in.

 New Life Academy’s Early Education program is fully licensed by the state of Minnesota.

 All of our teachers must give a profession of faith in Jesus Christ and regularly attend a local church.

 Does NLA offer before and after school care?